Alaaeldinn/ZSOD/README.md

 ## Overview

-ZSED is a project focused on implementing zero-shot embedding for object detection.
-The primary aim is to enhance object detection models, enabling them to identify and categorize objects not encountered during their training phase.
-This is accomplished through the application of advanced embedding techniques.
+Zero-shot embbeding detection for Object detction Applications to enhance the performance and accuracy of detection and recognation applications.
+This methodology expands the capabilities of traditional object detection systems by allowing them to recognize and classify objects even without specific training examples.

 ## Features